karenpayneoregon/efcore-vbnet-scaffolding/article.md

   - Code in the Data.Interceptors was added after reverse engineering process.
 - `Model folder` contains classes which represents tables which were reversed engineered, example [Contact.vb](https://github.com/karenpayneoregon/efcore-vbnet-scaffolding/blob/master/NorthWindCoreLibrary/Models/Contact.vb).

+# Code samples

+Typicaly new developers will write as much code as possible in a form then and only then will consider using classes in a single form project which is fine when there will never a need to use this code.

+A better path is to separate data operations from business logic were both are separated from the user interface.

+- In [DataGridViewExample](https://github.com/karenpayneoregon/efcore-vbnet-scaffolding/tree/master/DataGridViewExample) project all code is in a single project, not good for reuse.
+- In [DataGridViewExample1](https://github.com/karenpayneoregon/efcore-vbnet-scaffolding/tree/master/DataGridViewExample) data operations are all in the project [NorthWindCoreLibrary](https://github.com/karenpayneoregon/efcore-vbnet-scaffolding/tree/master/NorthWindCoreLibrary) which allows for code reuse.

+## Unit test

+Consider writing unit test for data operations which means more code to write but allows for validating code works before using in a project as shown in [NorthWindCoreUnitTest](https://github.com/karenpayneoregon/efcore-vbnet-scaffolding/tree/master/NorthWindCoreUnitTest) project.